microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/05-RetrainingAndEvaluation.md

 ## Introduction

-When the new data deviates from the original trained data that the model was trained model, the model performance deteriorates.
+When the new data deviates from the original trained data that the model was trained, the model performance deteriorates.
 This concept, known as model drift, can be mitigated by retraining the model when new data becomes available, to reflect the current reality.